 Eriugena, an Irish philosopher from the early middle ages, understood sin as an illness which can be cured.
 This illness changes the appearance of our nature, but never the essence.
 He used a common patristic understanding of the image and likeness of God to talk about this illness.
-I look at this teaching from the perspective of Basil the Great HERE and from the perspective of Columbanus HERE.
+I have written an article about this teaching which you can find HERE.
 The book of Genesis says that we are created in the image AND likeness of God.
 It is easy to assume that the image and the likeness are the same thing, but many people in the Christian tradition have understood them to be different from one another.

 The human being is always the image of God.
 The human heart is like a mirror in which the image of God is reflected.
 However, if a mirror gets covered in dirt and grime it can be hard to see that image.
 The blurred reflection might not actually resemble that which it is an image of.
 This is where the question of likeness makes its appearance.
 If the silver in the mirror becomes tarnished, then the image it reflects does not necessarily bear the likeness of its subject.
 Sin is a tarnish on our hearts, it blurs the surface and obscures the image but it never changes the nature of the mirror.

 I have taken the part of Eriugena’s book Periphyseon where he discusses this idea and arranged it into the following poem.
 I have arranged this poem into quatrains so that it can be chanted.
 Teachings on the practice of chanting, with musical instructions and a large collection of Celtic poetry arranged for chant, can be found in my book Psalter of the Birds.